kysely-org/kysely/recipes/extending-kysely.md

 ## Expression<T>

-[`Expression<T>`](https://koskimas.github.io/kysely/interfaces/Expression.html) is a simple interface that has a type `T` and a single method `toOperationNode()`. `T` tells Kysely's type system the result type of of the expression once the expression (or its ancestor) is executed. `toOperationNode()` returns instructions on what SQL should be produced once the expression is compiled.
+[`Expression<T>`](https://koskimas.github.io/kysely/interfaces/Expression.html) is a simple interface that has a type `T` and a single method `toOperationNode()`. `T` tells Kysely's type system the type of of the expression. `toOperationNode()` returns instructions on what SQL should be produced once the expression is compiled.

 Here's an example of a custom expression for `JSON` or `JSONB` values on postgres: